 Fire-Grazing Interactions in Kenya

 I continue to examine grazing-fire interactions in the Laikipia savannas of Kenya.
 After a pause due to Covid, students and I returned to Kenya in 2022 to initiate an annual burning experiment in the Kenya Longterm Exclosure Experiment (KLEE).
 This is part of a new initiative to measure soil carbon in the context of burning.
 In the spring of 2013 I burned a series of 18 small plots in collaboration with Truman Young from U.C.
 Davis and Duncan Kimuyu from University of Nairobi (funded in part by a National Geographic Grant).
-During the summer of 2013 I will also be teaching BIOL 375 Conservation Biology and Research Methods in Savannas, a class for Goshen College and Kenyan undergraduates to jointly explore the conservation opportunities in Kenyan savannas.
-We will be based at Mpala Research Centre in Laikipia, Kenya.
+During the summer of 2013 and 2014 I taught BIOL 375 Conservation Biology and Research Methods in Savannas, a class for Goshen College and Kenyan undergraduates to jointly explore the conservation opportunities in Kenyan savannas.
+My research and the course is based at Mpala Research Centre in Laikipia, Kenya.

 Tallgrass Prairie Grazing Project